LorneWhiteway/glimpse_project/README.md

 #### Section [survey]

-This section is used by Glimpse.
+This section is used by Glimpse to describe the format of input data (which in our case must equal the format of the cutout catalogues).

 | Section | Key | Value |
 | --- | --- | --- |